polyfacet/hc_aras_plm_ext/README.md

  2. Navigate to the Part ItemType
  3. Create a new part with no name set.
  4. Notice the validation error in Form and the validation tab and the Parts grid colors
+ 5. Select Action -> Create Variant on an existing Part.
+Notice the new property/field "Copied From" displayed on Part/Part form.
- 5. Customize rules by editing Method HC_PartGetValidations and HC_PartSetGridCss
+ 6. Customize rules by editing Method HC_PartGetValidations, HC_PartSetGridCss and HC_CreatePartClone_Generic

  Youtube: https://www.youtube.com/watch?v=WJLfYEj_thI